B-8128/Ineuron-Javascript-Development-Live-Class-Project-8/Readme.md

 # Reminder 😮

->## I spent roughly around 3  hours finishing this project.
+>## I spent roughly around 3 to 3.5 hours finishing this project.
 The most of my time was focused on CSS Portion.
 And this is a `Responsive Design`.